-While Sheriff Ramsay has commanded many areas of the department during his career, he has also continued his education during that time.
-He attended the prestigious Federal Bureau of Investigation’s National Academy and the Southern Police Institute’s Command Officers Development Course.
-He has also been trained in Line Supervision, Middle Management, and Crisis Management.
+While Sheriff Ramsay commanded several departments of the agency during his career, he also continued his education attending numerous courses and seminars.
+Among them he lists the Federal Bureau of Investigation National Academy, the Southern Police Institute Command Officers Development Course and the National Sheriffs’ Institute Executive Training.

 From the beginning of his term as Sheriff, Rick Ramsay has led the Monroe County Sheriff’s Office giving great emphasis to Community Policing.
 Ever since, he has achieved remarkable results including a significant reduction in the crime rate and many noteworthy beautification projects restoring environmentally distressed areas countywide.
 His successful leadership model has been featured in several articles from both local and state publications.

 Sheriff Ramsay’s community involvement is clearly reflected by his affiliation with many non-profit and charitable associations.
 He has been awarded the Community Foundation Unsung Hero Award three times, the Samuel’s House Men of Valor Award 2012, the Fire Fighter of the Year Award and the Imogene Synon Award 2014.
 He is an active board member for the Florida Keys Children Shelter, WestCare Guidance Center, the Monroe Association of Remarkable Citizens, Monroe County D.U.I.
 Coalition, United Way of Monroe County and The Military Affairs Committee.